-PRINCE2 can be ideal for some organisations because it is not prescriptive in any project techniques.
+- PRINCE2 can be ideal for some organisations because it is not prescriptive in any particular techniques.
 Many organisations have their own tools and methods for this.

-PRINCE2 is best suited for those who may struggle with exams and essay writing.
-It involves an objective, multiple choice test requiring candidates to understand the contents of the guidance and terminology.
-The exam is open book to reflect a real life work environment.
+- PRINCE2 is best suited for those who may struggle with exams and essay writing.
+It involves an objective, multiple choice test that requires candidates to understand the contents of the guidance and the terminology too.
+The exam is open book to reflect the work environment that Prince2 prepares you for

-The PRINCE2 methodology is less specific in teaching project management processes and techniques.
+- The PRINCE2 methodology is less specific in regards to the project management processes and techniques

-Project managers must renew their PRINCE2 certification every 3 years.
+- Project managers must renew their certification every 3 years.

 The key difference between APM and Prince2

-APM covers a broad range of concepts related to project, programme, portfolio and risk management giving you the knowledge you need to choose the best project methodology for your business needs.
-PRINCE2 is a singular methodology, a definitive guide with defined content covering only project management.
+APM covers a broad range of concepts related to project, programme, portfolio and risk management, whereas PRINCE2 is a methodology, a definitive guide with defined content that only covers project management.

 As an APM Accredited Training Provider, MOL offer an APM Project Management Course providing structure for your career development.
-An APM qualification from MOL will allow you to achieve the Chartered Project Professional (ChPP) or APM Registered Project Professional (RPP) standards, which are considered industry gold standard; both clear indications to employers and recruiters that you’re a skilled project professional.
+An APM qualification from MOL will allow you to achieve the Chartered Project Professional (ChPP) or APM Registered Project Professional (RPP) standards, which are considered the gold standard in the industry.
+These are both clear indications to employers and recruiters that you’re a skilled professional.

 Whether you’re a seasoned project manager, or looking to move into the project management profession, our APM project management qualification (PMQ) helps you stand out in the job market.
-Achieving the APM course gives you the knowledge and confidence you need to effectively deliver a wide range of projects.
+The APM course gives you the knowledge you need to successfully deliver a wide range of projects.